My Favorite Large Format Photography iPhone App

 Who says I don't embrace and like digital technology!
 My absolute favorite large format photography application for my mobile phone is Mark II Artist's Viewfinder.
 I have no affiliation with the application other than being a user.

-One of the biggest challenges for me in regards to using large format equipment is the physical aspect of getting the gear where I want to go.
-This applies more to 8x10 and 11x14, and not to 4x5.
+One of the biggest challenges for me in regards to using large format equipment is the physical aspect of getting the gear where I want to go and the second is missed opportunities.
+This applies more to 8x10 and 11x14, and not as much to 4x5.
 In fact, my 4x5 view camera is lighter than most modern DSLR cameras.

 Here is an overview of the application from the company website: "Artist's Viewfinder assists the filmmaker or still photographer in exploring different places and angles to find the optimal placement for the camera, and to second-guess compositions.
 By simulating real camera and lens combinations it allows you to visualize what you are going to shoot without actually setting up the camera.
 And it's also a great tool to train yourself to see."